platformatic/platformatic/packages/rpc/README.md

 # Platformatic RPC

-Fastify plugin and CLI command to generate a server RPC api for a Fastify application.
+Fastify plugin to generate a server RPC api for a Fastify application.

 > [!WARNING]
 > Platformatic RPC API is in the experimental stage.
 The feature is not subject to semantic versioning rules.